On Root Cause Localization and Anomaly Mitigation through Causal Inference: Root Cause Localization and Anomaly Mitigation (RootCLAM)

+For each sample in $\hat{\mathcal{X}}^{-}$, after getting the root causes, we further want to flip the abnormal outcome with minimum actions on root cause features $\mathcal{I}$.
+The challenge in solving Eq.~\eqref{eq:problem} is how to compute counterfactual instance $\x(\theta)$ and solve $\theta$ as a continuous optimization problem.
+We propose to perform the Abduction-Action-Prediction process to conduct the counterfactual inference based on the VACA.
+Since we perform actions on all features, we consider an iterative Abduction-Action-Prediction process as follows:

+where the features are sorted in topological order.
+More specifically, to compute $\x(\theta)$, we: (1) infer the updated probability $P(u_i|\x)$ (Abduction); (2) perform the action on each feature $x_i$ (Action); and (3) infer the counterfactual values of the downstream features.
+Steps (2) and (3) are repeated until all features are modified.

-There are two challenges to apply the VACA to our context.
+There are two challenges in directly applying the VACA to our context.
 First, the VACA is designed to perform hard intervention where the connections from the parents to the intervened node are cut off.
 However, in our context, we conduct interventions on all actionable features.
 By using hard intervention, the parent-child relations of multiple features would be cut-off and cannot pass to downstream nodes, which totally changes the underlying SCM making the generated counterfactual instances infidelity.
-Therefore, we perform soft interventions on all features where the parent-child relations are preserved. which is cannot be achieved by directly using the VACA to perform hard interventions on all features.
+Therefore, we perform soft interventions on all features where the parent-child relations are preserved, which cannot be achieved by directly using the VACA to perform hard interventions on all features.
 Second, the hidden exogenous representation $\z$ produced by the encoder may not be in the same space as the features, but we want to compute the recourse on the original feature space.
-These two challenges mean that the action values cannot be directly added on $\z$ as shown in Eq.~\eqref{eq:vaca1} when we adopt the VACA as the causal graph autoencoder.
+These two challenges mean that the action values cannot be directly added on $\z$ when we adopt the VACA as the causal graph autoencoder.